|Champions' League title in 2014 with Real Madrid|

 Van Der Sar is the most capped player in Holland's history with 130 caps.
 He went to 1994, 1998 and 2006 World Cup and Euro 1996, 2000 and 2004.
 He was best remembered for being the Ajax keeper in 1995 that won the Champions' League and then, later for Manchester United for 6 seasons.
 He won the Champions' League in 2007-2008.
 In between, he also played with Fulham and Juventus.

 GK: Manuel Neuer (Germany/Bayern Munich)

-Manuel Neuer established Germany's number 1 before the World Cup Finals in 2010.
+Neuer established as Germany's number 1 before the World Cup Finals in 2010.
+Since then, he has been considered one of the best keeper in the world.
 He helped Germany winning their 4th World Cup in 2014.
-He started with Schalke 04, but moved to rival Bayern Munich in 2010 becoming the second most expensive keeper of all-time.
-He is considered one of best goalkeeper in Germany's history.
+In 2014, Neuer finished third in the voting, behind Lionel Messi and Cristiano Ronaldo, for the FIFA Ballon d'Or award.
+He started with Schalke 04, but moved to rival Bayern Munich in 2010.
+He is the second most expensive keeper of all-time.

 Remembered for his 8 seasons with AC Milan, Dida was the hero of the 2003 Champions' League Final when he helped Milan to win the penalty shootout against Juventus.
 He became the first Brazilian keeper to be nominated for Ballon d' Or that year.
 He had 91 caps for Brazil.
 He went to three World Cup Finals and started in 2006 for the Seleção.